 The grade for the each research paper is assessed according to the following rubric.
 The relative weight of each component toward the total grade is indicated.
+Half points are possible.

 Score 0 1 2 3 4 Introduction (10%) None present.
-Misses one of: a clear description of the main claim and where it was found.
-Includes both of: a description of the main claim and where it was found.
-Contains statements that are unrelated to the issue.
-Includes both of: a description of the main claim and where it was found.
-The de- scription of the main claim is un- clear.
-Includes both of: a clear description of the main claim and where it was found.
-Supporting evidence (40%) No supporting evidence is provided.
+Includes only one of a clear description of the main issue, the context and why this is interesting.
+Includes only two of: a description of the main is- sue, the context and why this is interesting.
+Con- tains statements that are unrelated to the issue.
+Includes all of: a description of the main issue, the context and why this is interesting.
+The description of the main claim is unclear.
+Includes all of: a clear description of the main issue, the context and why this is interesting.
+Supporting evidence (35%) No supporting evidence is provided.
 Supporting evidence is provided by sources whose reliability is unclear.
-These might be able to address the main assertion satisfactorily but they were not used to do so.
+These might be able to address the main issue satisfactorily but they were not used to do so.
 Supporting evidence is provided by reliable sources.
-These might be able to address the main claim satisfactorily but they were not used to do so.
+These might be able to address the main issue satisfactorily but they were not used to do so.
 OR Supporting evidence is provided by sources whose reliability is unclear.
-These are used to address the main claim satisfactorily.
+These are used to address the main issue satisfactorily.
 The sources address fewer than 70% of the other assertions in the paper satisfactorily.
 Supporting evidence is provided by reliable sources.
-These are used to address the main claim satisfactorily.
+These are used to address the main issue satisfactorily.
 The sources address fewer than 70% of the other assertions in the paper satisfactorily.
 OR Supporting evidence is provided by sources whose reliability is unclear.
-These are used to address the main claim satisfactorily.
+These are used to address the main issue satisfactorily.
 These are used to address at least 70% of the other assertions satisfactorily.
 Supporting evidence is provided by reliable sources.
-These are used to address the main claim satisfactorily.
+These are used to address the main issue satisfactorily.
 The sources address at least 70% of the other assertions in the paper satisfactorily.
-Organization of ideas (30%) There are no ideas related to the claim.
+Organization of ideas (40%) There are no ideas related to the is- sue.
 All material is extraneous.
-Some key ideas are absent and there is substan- tial extraneous material.
-Some key ideas are absent or there is substan- tial extraneous material.
-The key ideas are all present, but need rearrangement to give a logical order and there is no extraneous material.
+Some key ideas are absent and there is substan- tial extraneous material or sub- stantial lack of clarity.
+Some key ideas are absent or there is substan- tial extraneous material or sub- stantial lack of clarity.
+The key ideas are all present, but need rearrangement to give a logical order or there is extraneous material or some of the ideas are unclear.
 The key ideas are all present, are in a correct logical order and there is no extraneous material.
 Grammar (10%) More than 50% of sentences require correction.
 Between 50% and 10% of sentences require correction.
 Between 10% and 5% of sentences require correction.
 Between 5% and 1% of sentences require correction.
 Less than 1% of sentences require correction.
-Writing Style (10%) Writing always displays stylistic issues such as col- loquial language or verbosity.
+Writing Style (5%) Writing always displays stylistic issues such as col- loquial language or verbosity.
 Writing usually displays stylistic issues such as col- loquial language or verbosity.
 Writing often displays stylistic issues such as colloquial language or verbosity.
-Writing some- times displays stylistic issues such as collo- quial language or verbosity.
-Writing needs little modification.
+Writing some- times displays stylistic issues such as colloquial language or ver- bosity.
+Writing needs lit- tle modification.